 What is Incestuous Breeding in Dogs?

-The dogs that are related to each other share similar genetic material.
-How much genetic material they share depends on their relation and how close it is.
+Dogs that are closely related share similar genetic material.
+The amount of genetic material they share depends on their degree of relation and how closely related they are.

-Incestuous breeding leads to puppies that are more alike in terms of physical traits.
-This kind of breeding is preferred by many breeders for many reasons.
+Inbreeding can result in puppies that have similar physical traits.
+This type of breeding is often preferred by breeders for various reasons.

-However, continual inbreeding can lead to certain concerns like poor genetic health, reduced fertility and often, the development of some unknown inherited disorders.
-This is easily quantifiable using the coefficient of inbreeding.
+However, continuous inbreeding can lead to concerns such as compromised genetic health, decreased fertility, and the potential development of unknown inherited disorders.
+These concerns can be measured using the coefficient of inbreeding.

-Speaking strictly in terms of genetics, inbreeding increases the probability of two genes coming from the same ancestor.
-When this happens, the gene is homozygous.
+From a genetic standpoint, inbreeding raises the likelihood of two genes originating from the same ancestor.
+When this occurs, the gene is said to be homozygous.

 To ensure the genetic health of the dogs, breeders must select pairs in a certain way.
 They must ensure that the probability of a homozygous gene is as low as possible.

 Inbreeding can occur either intentionally or by accident.
 Intentional inbreeding, also known as linebreeding, is a strategy used by some breeders to bring out specific desirable traits in their puppies.
 By mating dogs from the same bloodlines, breeders aim to increase the likelihood of these desired traits being passed on to the offspring.
 This can result in puppies that excel in show competitions, meeting the breed standards.

 Breeders often choose to inbreed to increase the chances of this passing on unique traits.
 The puppy inherits the traits that are most desired in the breed standard and this dog will perform well in the show ring.

 Let’s go into the reasons why incestuous breeding occurs.